-- 1. Any person who has been enrolled at another University in New Zealand may transfer either: - (a) as a candidate for a degree or other qualification with such credit or status as the Academic Board may determine; or - (b) on the terms that he or she may enrol for a degree or other qualification on attaining a qualifying standard in such courses as the Academic Board may determine; or - (c) on the terms that he or she may become eligible for the award of a degree or other qualification on passing such courses as the Academic Board may determine. - A student who transfers with the status of a holder of a degree or other academic award is deemed to satisfy any academic requirement which a holder of this award may satisfy, but not to be a holder of this award.
+- 1. Any person who has been enrolled at another University in New Zealand may transfer either: - (a) as a candidate for a degree or other qualification with such credit or status as the Academic Board may determine; or - (b) on the terms that he or she may enrol for a degree or other qualification on attaining a qualifying standard in such courses as the Academic Board may determine; or - (c) on the terms that he or she may become eligible for the award of a degree or other qualification on passing such courses as the Academic Board may determine. - A student who transfers with the status of a holder of a degree or other academic award is deemed to satisfy any academic requirement to be a holder of this award.
 The enrolment of any student who transfers is provisional, and the matriculation of such a student will not be completed, until the Academic Board has accepted the student's record as satisfactory.